demi180/RoboND-UnitySim/README.md

 2. proto4: an outdoor city environment
 The city scene starts with a menu to choose between controlling the quad for the Controls and Deep Learning projects, and setting up to train the neural network for the Deep Learning project.
 In the training mode, a human character will spawn in a random place with a random appearance, and a camera follows the person around to record.

+**Firing up the executable**
+Find your OS's executable [here](https://github.com/udacity/RoboND-Controls-Lab/releases)
+Either run from a terminal or edit the app, and append either the word `indoor` or the word `outdoor` (or `city`) to the path.
+If nothing is specified, the indoor scene will be loaded.

 # ROS Services and Topics
 **Quad**
 1. `quad_rotor/cmd_force` (subscribed), of type [Wrench](http://docs.ros.org/jade/api/geometry_msgs/html/msg/Wrench.html)